villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 ```

-Unlike recent versions of Erlang, Elixir 1.2 series comes with a slight caveat of not supporting named anonymous functions.
-This issue might be solved in future releases.
+Unlike recent versions of Erlang, Elixir comes with a slight caveat of not supporting named anonymous functions.
+This feature might be implemented in future releases.
 Currently, if you need recursion as a part of your function, you need to pass the function name as a parameter of the anonymous function, as the function is evaluated before the actual function is constructed.

 In the example above we define a function `fact` for calculating factorials.
 The `fn/2` accepts two parameters, a function name `fun` to apply recursion to, and the number `n` to be calculated.
 The first pattern is a stop condition for when the number reaches 1, it returns the number 1 and stops recursion.
 The other pattern multiplies the `n` with the result of the call to the anonymous `fn/2` `fun` with `n` subtracted by 1.